Temps and termites are on the rise. Schedule your free inspection today.

 Cycle of mosquito-borne disease

-No local outbreaks have been reported at the time of writing, but in order for one to occur, the following steps must take place:
+In order for an outbreak to occur, the following steps must take place:

 • A person becomes infected with a virus